ci-group/revolve2/examples/3_experiment_foundations/3a_experiment_setup/README.md

 In this example you set up a trivial experiment with muliple repetitions.
-To change the experiments parameters, adjust the values in `config.py`.
+We will sample from a distribution given a few parameters and determine the ratio of success To change the experiments parameters, adjust the values in `config.py`.

 You learn: